 There is no attendance policy.
-However, missing a class does not excuse you from knowing what went on, nor does it imply that you might obtain a private catchup lesson.
+It is your time and money, after all.
+However, missing a class does not excuse you from knowing what went on, nor does it imply that you might obtain a private catch up lesson.
 If you have to miss a class, please arrange access to the class notes with another student.